NBA Rumors: Kevin Durant To Knicks Seen As Likely

 The Knicks, with their trade of Kristaps Porzingis to Dallas prior to the trade deadline back in February, cleared a massive amount of salary cap space, in order to have enough room for two maximum contracts in the coming offseason.
 In addition, the team currently has, by a wide margin, the worst record in the NBA, putting them in position for a high pick in this year’s NBA Draft.

-The team could sign free agents, or attempt to package that high draft pick in a trade for a star player such as Anthony Davis, who reports back in February by The New York Times indicated would be willing to sign an extension with the Knicks.
+The team could sign free agents, or attempt to package that high draft pick in a trade for a star player such as Anthony Davis, who reports back in February by The New York Times indicated would be willing to sign an extension with the Knicks, should the Pelicans trade him to New York.

 However, the Knicks have not historically had a great deal of success landing star free agents.
-And the recent incident in which Durant complained about the media that covers the Warriors, per Sports Illustrated, raises question about how well Durant would handle the much tougher media environment in New York.
+And the recent incident in which Durant complained about the media that covers the Warriors, per Sports Illustrated, raises questions about how well Durant would handle the much tougher media environment in New York.